• Skip to primary navigation

 Ingredients

-• 2 cups blueberries (about 1 pint fresh)
+• 2 cups blueberries (fresh or frozen; about 1 pint fresh)

 • 2 tbsp pure maple syrup